nielsschluesener/rock_paper_scissors/README.md

 The project is dividid into different parts: <br>

-* *data_gen.py:* Python app to generate training- & testing data with a webcam
+* *data_gen.py:* Python app to generate training- & testing data with a webcam (results in data-directory)
 * *data_prep.ipynb:* Analysing and prepping data for the modelling
 * *modelling.ipynb:* Finding the best hyperparameters and training the final model
 * *evaluation.ipynb:* Evaluating the models' performance and to make the black-box understandable